Thothius/roomian-realms/V68/README.md

 ---

-*"The void whispers secrets to those brave enough to listen."* - Ancient Argonosh proverb
+*"Between the four great powers, the Void whispers secrets of a fifth."* - Ancient Argonosh prophecy